-Is your wildest dream singing for thousands of adoring fans?
+Is your wildest dream becoming a singing star who performs for thousands of adoring fans?
 Do you have pipes made of gold?
-If you’re a talented singer and ready for the spotlight, it’s time to start thinking about launching a career as a vocalist.
-Whether you’re an aspiring pop star or one looking to headline a Broadway musical, there are a few basic rules to keep in mind as you lay the foundation for your future fame.
-Follow the first steps below and you could see your name in lights—and hear your voice around the world!
+If you’re a talented vocalist and ready for the spotlight, it’s time to start thinking about launching a singing career.
+Whether you’re an aspiring pop star or hoping to headline a Broadway musical, there are a few things to keep in mind as you lay the foundation to become a famous singer, though.
+Follow the steps below and you could see your name in lights—and hear your voice around the world!

-To become a great singer, practice is the first step.
+To become a famous singer, practice is the first step.
 And the second step.
 And the third, and on and on.
-Whether your singing career is confined to your showerhead or you’re a world-renowned vocalist, you will need to continue to strengthen, maintain, and be familiar with your instrument.
+Whether your singing career is confined to your shower or you already have a few performances under your belt, you will need to continue to strengthen, maintain, and be familiar with your voice.
 After all, how do you get to Carnegie Hall?
-Practice, practice, practice—in your home, at karaoke night, or out on the street for anyone who will listen!
+Practice, practice, practice—at home, at karaoke night, or out on the street for anyone who will listen!

 Speaking of breath support, every successful singer you’ve ever heard has worked with a vocal coach or teacher.
-Such a professional knows the intricacies of how voices and faces and lungs work, and they can also specifically help you and your singing style over time.
+As professionals, they are familiar with proper vocal technique and can help you apply what you’ve learned to your repertoire.
+Plus, they can help you work through any specific issues you’re facing—whether it’s extending your vocal range or shifting seamlessly between different registers.
 Many professional vocalists say their coach knows their voice even better than they do.
 A teacher’s expertise comes in handy when your instrument is fatigued, or when you’re prepping for an upcoming singing gig or audition.
-Find one you trust and who believes in your talent!
+Find one you trust and who believes in your talent.

 Are you looking to be the next Barbra Streisand?
 The next Beyoncé?
 Or even the next Luciano Pavarotti?
-As with any career, you have to follow your passion, set specific goals, and carve out your own path.
-Look at the journeys of your favorite singer idols and work as hard as they do!
-But keep in mind no two careers can be the same.
+As with any career, you have to follow your passion, set specific goals, and carve out your own path if you want to make it as a famous singer.
+Look at the journeys of your singing idols and work as hard as they do!
+But keep in mind: no two careers can be the same.
 Be patient.
 Persevere.
-Pay attention to your instincts, work with the people who will help fulfill your vision of singing success, and whatever happens, don’t be afraid!
+Pay attention to your instincts, work with the people who will help fulfill your vision of singing success—and whatever happens, don’t be afraid!
 (And breathe.
 It helps your diaphragm!)